Cost Segregation Benchmarks 2026

 What's the difference between automated and traditional studies?

-Both use the same IRS-compliant methodology (engineering-based, RSMeans cost data, MACRS classification per Rev. Proc.
-87-56).
+Both use the same IRS-compliant methodology.
 The difference is delivery: automated remote (under 1 hr to 1 week, no site visit) vs. traditional on-site (4–8 weeks, engineer visits property).
-The Audit Techniques Guide does not require a site visit.
 Across providers, the underlying methodology is largely the same; the differences are in delivery, pricing, and speed.

 Why are some property types more variable than others?

-STR shows the widest distribution (IQR roughly 28.6–36.2%) because furniture, fixtures, and equipment vary substantially across furnished rentals — a $500K beach cottage and a $500K mountain ski cabin can reclassify materially differently based on their FF&E packages.
+STR shows the widest distribution (IQR roughly 28.6–36.2%) because furniture, fixtures, and equipment vary substantially across furnished rentals — a $500K beach cottage and a $500K mountain ski cabin can reclassify materially differently.
 Industrial also shows wide variance (IQR 19.5–29.8%) reflecting site-improvement intensity differences across logistics warehousing versus light industrial flex space.
-Residential long-term categories (SFR, duplex, triplex, fourplex, multifamily) cluster more tightly because their component composition is more standardized.
-All 13 categories now have n=20 in this v1.2 release; per-type IQRs are reported alongside medians so readers can see real dispersion.
+Residential long-term categories cluster more tightly because their component composition is more standardized.
+All 13 categories have at least n=20 (n=45 for commercial) in this v1.2 release.

 Cite This Report